Covid-19 hits remittances to Vietnam

 Nguyen Hoang Minh, Deputy Director of the State Bank of Vietnam’s HCMC Branch, said in the first seven months of the year total remittances to the city, usually the largest recipient in the country, were down 1.2 percent year-on-year to US$3 billion.

 Vietnam has been among the top 10 recipients in the world for the last three years.
-Last year its remittances topped US$16.7 billion, of which US$5.3 billion came to HCMC.
+Last year its remittances topped $16.7 billion, of which $5.3 billion came to HCMC.

 Money transfer companies said in the first two quarters the strongest drops in remittances to the city were from Vietnam’s key labour markets such as Japan, Taiwan and the Republic of Korea, and other key countries such as the US, UK and Canada.